AlirezaSM/mr-or-ms/README.md

 This is a website that can genderize any given name based on [Genderize API](https://genderize.io/) or pre-saved local data.
 It was implemented for the midterm exam of the Internet Engineering course at my university.

 # Features
-- The response will only be returned if the given name exists in the browser's local memory.
+- If the given name exists in the browser's local memory, the response will be returned.
 - Otherwise, the website uses the API for the answer.
 - You can save the perceived answer in the browser's local storage.